gregcartwright/dissertation/NewPlan.md

 & Mark Clarfield, A. (2011).
 The identification of frailty: a systematic literature review.
 Journal o f the American Geriatrics Society, 59, 2129-2138.
 PubMed doiHO.l 111/j.1532-5415.2011,03597.x

+Cossec et al (2016) - french study - at least 11% of all aged over 55 were frail, rising to at least 40% of those aged over 85.
+Of all people with multimorbidity, at least 75% were pre-frail or frail - does this tell me anything?
+With relation to Rockwood, they found IADL dependencey was an independent determinant of frailty, reinforces CFS being vaild.
+This paper talks about pre-frailty.

+Collard et al 2012.
+Frailty - physiologoical reserve has fallen to a level where small disturbance can lead to "a series of complications".
+Defines pre-frailty.